SayYoungMan/rust-study/README.md

 # rust-study

-My journey of learning rust language with official doc as a guide.
+My journey of learning Rust language with official doc as a guide.